Black Denim Trousers and Motorcycle Boots: French song

 The text of "Black Denim Trousers and Motorcycle Boots" is adapted into French by Jean Dréjac, and entitled "L'Homme à la moto" : "It was the film The Wild One with Marlon Brando that inspired me, as well as all those young people in leather jackets who appeared in the suburbs," confides Jean Dréjac in 1963.
 The French lyrics are a literal translation of the original lyrics.
 Edith Piaf sang it for the first time at the Olympia in 1956.

-The French version is covered in particular by Nicoletta, Vince Taylor, Renaud, Michèle Torr, Bernard Lavilliers, Mireille Mathieu, Florent Pagny, Brigitte Fontaine and Beth Ditto.
+The French version is covered in particular by Nicoletta, Vince Taylor, Renaud, Michèle Torr, Bernard Lavilliers, Mireille Mathieu, Florent Pagny, Brigitte Fontaine, Norma Loy and Beth Ditto.